 Decision-Making Practices & Policies:

-For the last 33 years, the Haiti Reforestation Partnership (HRP) has provided funding, information, and expertise to the Comprehensive Development Program (CODEP) which is comprised of local Haitian neighborhoods.
+For the last 33 years, the Haiti Reforestation Partnership (HRP) has provided funding, information, and expertise to the Comprehensive Development Program (CODEP), which is comprised of local Haitian neighborhoods.
 The HRP is responsible for providing aid via funding for operational expenses and on-the-ground resources such as tools and equipment.
 The HRP gives expert knowledge and guidance to the CODEP reforestation efforts regarding forestry and agricultural best practices.
 There is little information regarding the number and locations of specific tree species planted.
 While there is minor documentation surrounding the total number of trees planted, the HRP uses geospatial data to track forest stand coordinates.
 The product of partnership spatial analysis will assist in determining high suitability areas for enhancing the HRP’s reforestation efforts.

 Earth Observations & End Products Overview